What is Responsive Web Design?

 After understanding what responsive web design is, you need to understand its basics.
 The two fundamental principles that exist in responsive design fluid scaling and the use of breakpoints:

 CSS3 media queries produce restricted limits at which a particular device type browser’s width will then trigger alternative styles.
-Many web developer companies usually use a highest-width breakpoint to form a desktop-first build versus a lowest-width boundary for a mobile-first build.
+Many web developer companies usually use a highest-width breakpoint to form a desktop-first build versus a lowest-width boundary for a mobile-first appearance.
 Inquiries can also be utilized to find out the height and even the device orientation.

 Breakpoint sizes can be fixed in em or px.
 The difference in current browsers is minor, however, compared to several years back.
 Breakpoints can be fixed at all sizes, but they mostly join with the most general dimensions of every Mobile Landscape, Desktop, Mobile Portrait, and Tablet Portrait.
 These mostly are 1200/960px, 768px, 480px, and 320px, wide respectively, although industry standards are regularly shifting as new devices get released.